 Grand Gallop Music (GG007)

 Published by Sand Run Songs (ASCAP)

 Produced by Line & Circle.
-“Man Uncouth” produced by Lewis Pesacov.
+“Man Uncouth” also produced by Lewis Pesacov.

 Mixed by Jonathan Low at Long Pond, Hudson Valley, New York.

 Recorded by Michael Harris at Vox Studios, Los Angeles, California; Lewis Pesacov at Ahata Sounds Studios, Angelino Heights, California; Brian J. Cohen at home, Echo Park, California.